 - A detailed budget of how the requested funds will be used and for what purpose.

-- An indication of support from (1) the host organization mentor and (2) the home institution or organisation mentor, to confirm their awareness of the application, willingness to co-supervise the trainee, and willingness to participate in COHTPEZ activities [2].
+- An indication of support from (1) the host organization mentor and (2) the home institution or organisation mentor, to confirm their awareness of the application, willingness to co-supervise the trainee, and willingness to participate in Canopy activities [2].
 Your proposed mentors do not need to be your research supervisor(s); however, you will need to identify someone at your home academic institution who can receive and transfer the award to you.

 - A CV (traditional or narrative CVs are welcome, maximum 4 pages)